 - You find yourself giving and giving until you’ve exhausted everything you have including yourself, finances, and opportunities.

-- This person tells you regularly that they don’t want a relationship with you, but you still try to form one with them regardless as to the negative consequences to you.
+- This person tells you regularly that they don’t want a relationship with you, but you still try to form one with them regardless of to the negative consequences to you.

 Why is bargaining for love a bad thing?

 This type of bargaining for love is a bad thing because it wreaks havoc on your self-esteem.
-Whatever self-esteem you had at the beginning of this situation you’ll certainly lose by the end of it, because all your actions diminish whatever value you have for yourself.
-People with very low self-esteem tend to find him/herself in this situation.
-Since they don’t think that they deserve, or can get someone capable of respecting them, and loving them like they deserve they settle for whatever they can get.
-Usually this means taking any disrespect from the object of their affection.
+Whatever self-esteem you had at the beginning of this situation you’ll certainly lose by the end of it because all your actions diminish whatever value you have for yourself.
+People with very low self-esteem tend to find themselves in this situation.
+Since they don’t think that they deserve, or can get someone capable of respecting them, and loving them like they deserve, they settle for whatever they can get.
+Usually, this means taking any disrespect from the object of their affection.

 A relationship that is created this way is certainly doomed to fail.
-When one person doesn’t have respect for the other this relationship will be weak.
 Respect is the foundation of trust and love.
-When both parties don’t have it you end with a bad partnership.
+When both parties don’t have it, you end with a bad relationship.
 Bad relationships are horrible situations to be in, and sometimes can be extremely difficult situations to get out of.
 If you’re the kind of person who bargains for love you could benefit a lot by getting out of that situation, and working on your self-esteem.
-The higher your self-esteem is the better your chances of finding the love you truly deserve, and desire.
+The higher your self-esteem is, the better your chances of finding the love you truly deserve and desire.